qing2533/Skin-electrical-signal-state-judgment-tool-based-on-support-vector-machine-model/README.md

 ## About the Author & Project Declaration

-- Affiliation: Delaware State University (特拉华州立大学)
+- Affiliation: Delaware State University

 - Project Owner: This tool is independently developed and maintained by Zhang Hanwen , for academic research use.